woloszyna/LearningJS/README.md

     5.1.
 Creating a file
     5.2. module.exports = {...};
     5.3.
 Good Practices around property files and variables formatting

+## <b>22/11/2020:</b>
+1. Learnign about testing dropdowns
+2. Learnign about switching windows
+    2.1.
+Learn and practice the 'getAllWindowHandles' handler
+3. Attempt to create a simple WebdriverJS Test suite for the live project.

 ## <b>WHAT I STILL WANT TO LEARN</b>